| |

 ARTIST RESIDENCY CHINA — SHANGHAI, no. 35

-Three days after arrival, following an unexpected bus trip to Hangzhou, I was finally able to enter Shanghai.
+Three days after arrival, following an unexpected bus trip to Hangzhou, I was finally able to see Shanghai.
 My colleague Wang assigned a new chaperone to me from his student pool.
-Mr Li’s daughter Jaiyi met me at my hotel where we coordinated our plan for the day: her list, my list, and Wang’s list.
+Mr Li’s daughter Jaiyi met me at my hotel lobby where we coordinated our plan for the day: her list, my list, and Wang’s list.
 First on his list was the Museum of Contemporary Art, located in The People’s Park, a short walk from the hotel.
-At the top of my list was Shanghai Tower, documented in a PBS series called Super Skyscrapers: The Vertical City.
-Concerned about incurring the potential wrath of Professor Wang if we did not fulfill his instructions, we began at the museum then cabbed it to the tower.
+First on my list was Shanghai Tower, documented in a PBS series called Super Skyscrapers: The Vertical City.
+Concerned about crossing Professor Wang if we did not fulfill his instructions, we began at the museum then traveled by cab to the Shanghai Tower.

 Echos — Sculpture by Oliviero Rainaldi, Museum of Contemporary Art